Zokrates/ZoKrates/zokrates_book/src/concepts/stdlib.md

 ### Direct imports

-Some components of the standard library can not be efficiently represented in the ZoKrates DSL language.
+Some components of the standard library cannot yet be efficiently represented in the ZoKrates DSL language.
 Those functions are injected at compile-time and are available by default.

 #### pack128